sszlachetka/ServiceBusAdmin/docs/common-usage-scenarios.md

 seba send-batch queue1 -i input.json
 ```

-or to a topic
+or topic
 ```shell
 seba send-batch topic1 -i input.json
 ```

 JSON schema of messages (lines in the input file provided to `send-batch` command) is the same as the schema of message supported by `send` command and can be found [here](input-message-schema.json).

-Verify number of messages in a queue
+Verify number of messages in the queue
 ```shell
 seba queue props queue1
 ```

-or in a subscription
+or subscription
 ```shell
 seba subscription props topic1/sub1
 ```